lucasvolkmer/d2l-en-branch/chapter_preliminaries/ndarray.md

 Tensores com mais de dois eixos não possuem nomes matemáticos.

-To start, we can use `arange` to create a row vector `x` containing the first 12 integers starting with 0, though they are created as floats by default.
-Each of the values in a tensor is called an *element* of the tensor.
-For instance, there are 12 elements in the tensor `x`.
-Unless otherwise specified, a new tensor will be stored in main memory and designated for CPU-based computation.

 Para começar, podemos usar `arange` para criar um vetor linha `x` contendo os primeiros 12 inteiros começando com 0, embora eles sejam criados como *float* por padrão.